rapid7/icon-integrations-validators/README.md

 ## Changelog

+* 2.20.1 - Update HelpInputOutputValidator to validate on new Example inputs
 * 2.20.0 - Add plugin utilization workflow validator | Fix issue where numbers in screenshot titles would cause validation to fail
 * 2.19.0 - Add new `example` input to whitelist in SpecPropertiesValidator
 * 2.18.0 - Add .icon file validator